pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 == Screenshots ==

 1. This is the main page of NarraFirma.
-The sections of the software (and the phases of PNI) are shown in the diagram and on the list to the right.
+The sections of the software (and the phases of PNI) are shown in the diagram.
 Clicking on any of these buttons leads to that section.

 2. This the main page for the NarraFirma planning section.
 Links to all the pages in that section